secretstartups/handbook/product/product-analysis/index.html.md

 #### Velocity

-Product Analysis defines velocity as the amount of work (measured in issue weight) completed by the team within a given iteration.
+Product Data Insights defines velocity as the amount of work (measured in issue weight) completed by the team within a given iteration.
 While we recognize that this is an imperfect measurement (partially-completed issues and [undocumented work](/handbook/product/product-analysis/#undocumented-requests) are not accounted for), it is a rough gauge of team output.